 It takes quite awhile going around to the various claims passing on my quality personal opal information.
 If we're running around to all the claims for sale; there isn't enough time to walk but a couple, let alone test dig each one for possible precious opals.
 We're looking for which one will entertain you for years, not which one will pay to buy it up front.
 That is a buyer problem, not an opal problem.
-You have to compete with the third world for fast money.
-All the claims might hit on the next shovel, but It's mine alone until you buy the place.
+Clients HAVE bought claims with the first stone they found and sold.
+All the claims might hit on the next shovel, but It's mine until you buy.
 We walk and talk then look at the dirt on the way by to small exploratory cuts on the layers that contain opal elsewhere for sure.
 You should expect to have to work to find gem opals which are still the exception even here the best place in America to find them.
 I see trace and let tourist take some samples.
 Some I keep to cut as it is my right as owner to give or retain ore.
 When the tour is over most folks have made their decisions which ones they'd want to see what was in, or why they don't is clearly discussed and value is gained.
 I help more people decide not to buy, or just entertain them for a day with knowledge, as sales I make by being honest.
 Everybody has been impressed with their tour guides' capability.
-After being sold, I sell them they are not shown to anyone else.
+After being sold, they are not shown to anyone else.